Working with Revised Residential Structure Plans: Estimating and Quantity Takeoff Tutorial

 Learn More

-We'll be providing you with a filled out estimating cover sheet or proposal bid form.
-Remember you should always provide at least a cover sheet even if a bid form is not available.
-In our next video we're going to talk about what is estimating.
+We’ll be providing you with a filled-out estimating cover sheet or proposal bid form.
+Remember, you should always include at least a cover sheet, even if a bid form is not provided.
+In our next video, we’re going to talk about what estimating is.

 photo of Ed Wenz